google/node-sec-roadmap/chapter-1/threat-LQC.md

 # Low Quality Code

-An application or service is vulnerable when its security depends on a third-party library upholding a contract which it does not uphold.
+An application or service is vulnerable when its security depends on a module upholding a contract that it does not uphold.

 Most new software has bugs when first released.
 Over time, maintainers fix the bugs that have obvious, bad consequences.